-Where a member over age 60 has rolled their superannuation to commence a pension, earnings of the product are generally not taxed, withdrawals and pension payments are tax-free.
+Where a member over age 60 has rolled their superannuation to commence a pension, investment earnings supporting the pension account are generally not taxed; withdrawals and pension payments are also tax-free.

 As the earnings of these products are not subject to tax, there is a cap on how much you can have in this type of product at any time.
 Currently, the cap (known as the general transfer balance cap) is \$1.9 million (this figure can vary based on your personal circumstances).